7 Magical Books Like A Court Of Mist And Fury

 2. Rhapsodic (The Bargainer)

-So I found this to be very similar to A Court Of Thorns And Roses.
+So, I found this very similar to A Court Of Thorns And Roses.
 The main love interest in the book is a dark fairy covered in tattoos, has a giant wingspan, lives under the mountain, and is in charge of the dark court, which is refashioned to a tee.

 The main difference here is that there is much more smut.
 I found it to overtake the plot a little bit.
 I enjoyed the book but didn’t get into it until the last few chapters.
 Also, the dialogue delivery and narration were slow and boring.
 But you’ll enjoy character development, world-building, and romance.
 There is some negative feedback for the hardcover, but the paperback is excellent for font size, color, binding, and cover.